 That means you can expect to see the most Geminids around 2 a.m., when Castor will be highest in the sky, and the meteors will be raining down from overhead.

 The moderately fast Geminid meteors tend to be bright.
 The exact number you can see varies with a number of factors, but 40 to 90 per hour at peak is a reasonable estimate in years when the moon is out of the way.
-With no moon to intrude on this year’s production, some Geminids should be bright enough to offer a little extra holiday lighting on these cold December nights.
-Since the peak of a meteor shower isn’t all that easy to predict with absolute precision, meteor watching enthusiasts will be watching the Geminids for the several nights, centered upon the expected peak night on December 13/14.
+Although the bright moon intrudes on this year’s production, some Geminids should be bright enough to offer a little extra holiday lighting on these cold December nights.

-By the way, meteors in annual showers – like the Geminids – stem from debris left behind by comets as they orbit the sun.
+What is the origin of the Geminid meteor shower?
+Meteors in annual showers – like the Geminids – stem from debris left behind by comets as they orbit the sun.
 A meteor shower’s radiant point represents the direction in the sky at which Earth’s orbit intersects the orbit of that (usually) long-lost comet.

 The parent object of the Geminids is very special.
 It looks more like an asteroid than a comet, and it has an asteroid name: 3200 Phaethon.
 Perhaps the link between comets and asteroids is closer than we think!
-Plus, in 2012, astronomers are contemplating a new name for objects like 3200 Phaethon.
-They’re calling them rock comets.
-Read more about the mysterious origins of the Geminid meteor shower and rock comets here.
+Plus, in recent years, astronomers have been contemplating a new name for objects like 3200 Phaethon.
+Some are calling them rock comets.

 Bottom line: You don’t need to find the radiant point for a meteor shower to see the meteors.
 But it’s fun to locate the radiant in the sky.
 This post tells you how to find the radiant point for the December Geminid meteor shower.
-Watch the shower on December 12, 13 or 14.
+Watch the shower on the nights of December 12-13 and 13-14.
 Just lie back comfortably and let your gaze wander to all parts of the sky.